coenttb/swift-html-to-pdf/README.md

 ## Performance

-The package includes a test that prints 1000 html strings to pdfs in 11 seconds.
+The package includes a test that prints 1000 HTML strings to PDFs in 11 seconds.

 ```swift
 @Test func collection() async throws {